THE WHALE MEMORIAL DANCE

 THE WHALE MEMORIAL DANCE debuted in 2007 at the International Wildlife Film Festival in Missoula, Montana.
 In 2008, Culture and Animals Foundation (CAF) granted funds to support performances and promotion of THE WHALE MEMORIAL DANCE.
 CAF funds supported two performances: an April 2008 performance at Indiana University Bloomington presented in conjunction with a lecture from Dr. Lori Marino on cetacean intelligence and sentience, and an April 2011 performance during Naropa University’s Earth Day celebration.

-Motivation to promote THE WHALE MEMORIAL DANCE online (December 2011) led to the conception of Extinction Witness global arts project of Empowerment WORKS, 501c3.
+Motivation to promote THE WHALE MEMORIAL DANCE online (December 2011) led to the conception of EXTINCTION WITNESS.